 When looking back to my examples of fictional rebels, it is easy to see that Winston and Theo would be thought of as calculated rebels and Guy Montag would be impulsive, but what about Katniss?
 How has she stumbled into being the unintentional figurehead of a rebellion?

-I think this is why so many YA dystopian novels have been (occasionally) entertaining but are not as convincing or absorbing as the classics.
+I think this is why so many YA dystopian novels have been entertaining but are not as convincing or absorbing as the classics.
 With the exception of The Giver, the majority of teen rebels reluctantly fight against their oppressors due to having a random quality or power that makes them the only suitable candidate for the task, yet this simply doesn’t make sense.
-These teenagers, or children as they so often are, wouldn’t have the rebellious fuel to help them persevere in such a high intensity environment and would burn out quickly.
-It’s relatively interesting to the reader because they can imagine themselves in the same position as this ordinary teen in unordinary situation, but this is more of a fantasy than compelling fiction.
+These teenagers, or children as they often are, wouldn’t have the rebellious fuel to help them persevere in such a high intensity environment and would burn out quickly in real life.
+It’s interesting to the reader because they can imagine themselves in the same position as this ordinary teen in unordinary situation, but this is more of a fantasy than compelling fiction.

 I’m not saying that authors should be learned psychologists before writing dystopian novels, but an element of realism and believability is required to truly get immersed in a book.
 After all, are you more likely to follow a Winston?
 Or a Katniss?